 1. Determine What Data You Need

 Before connecting to data you need to know what data you need.
-EDW data is stored on several
+EDW data is stored on two

 available EDW data.

 Note: some users may need a port number to connect, in which case use edwpub.s.uw.edu,1433

 |Budget Index, Financial transactions, GL transactions, Degrees, Student Enrollment, Research Awards

 |Academic Data Store, Financial Data Store, Human

 Note: some users may need a port number to connect, in which case use cubes.uw.edu,2383

 2. Open the Tool Using UW NetID Credentials

 UW NetID credentials are necessary in order to connect to EDW data.
 See About Data Security.